 Strep throat is an infection of your throat and tonsils, the two small tissue masses in the back of your throat.
-The infection can cause symptoms such as sore throat, swollen glands, fever, loss of appetite, and white spots on your tonsils.
+The infection can cause symptoms such as sore throat and swollen glands.
+It can also cause fever, loss of appetite, and white spots on your tonsils.

-If your doctor thinks azithromycin is a good choice for you, they may prescribe a generic version of azithromycin or a Z-Pak.
+If your doctor thinks azithromycin is a good choice for you, they may prescribe a generic version of azithromycin or a Z-Pack.

 As with any medication, azithromycin can cause side effects.
 Some of the more common side effects include:

 Less common and more serious side effects can also occur when taking azithromycin.
 Call your doctor right away if you have any of these side effects: